Fiji tropical moist forests: Flora

 The three main plant communities in the ecoregion are lowland rain forest, montane rain forest, and cloud forest.

 Lowland rain forest predominates below 400 meters elevation on all the smaller islands, and in the southeast-facing lowlands of Viti Levu and Vanua Levu.
 Common trees include Degeneria vitiensis, Pandanus joskei, Myristica macrantha, Endiandra gillespiei, Agathis macrophylla, Calophyllum vitiense, Canarium vitiense, Calophyllum neo-ebudicum, Syzygium spp., and Garcinia myrtifolia.
-Other lowland forest trees in Wallis and Futuna include Rhus taitensis, Elaeocarpus angustifolius, Elaeocarpus tonganus, Planchonella spp., Pometia pinnata, and Myristica fatua.
+Other lowland forest trees in Wallis and Futuna include Rhus taitensis, Elaeocarpus angustifolius, Elaeocarpus tonganus, Planchonella spp., Pometia pinnata, and Myristica inutilis.

 Montane rain forests are found on windy slopes from 400 to 600 meters elevation.
-Temperatures are 4 to 6º C cooler than in the coastal lowlands.
-The windy conditions creates a low, stunted forest characterized by the trees Agathis vitiensis, Podocarpus spp., Calophyllum vitiense, Endospemum macrophyllum, Myristica castaneifolia, Dysoxylum spp., and Metrosideros collina.
+Temperatures are 4 to 6 °C cooler than in the coastal lowlands.
+The windy conditions creates a low, stunted forest characterized by the trees Agathis vitiensis, Podocarpus spp., Calophyllum vitiense, Endospermum macrophyllum, Myristica castaneifolia, Didymocheton spp., and Metrosideros vitiensis.

 The cloud forests occur between 600 and 900 meters elevation on the larger Fijian islands and on Futuna.
 Rainfall is higher than the lowlands, exceeding 4500 mm per year in most areas.
-Temperatures are cooler, ranging from 10 to 20º C. The cloud forest trees form a dense canopy about seven meters high.
-Common trees include tree ferns (Cyathea spp.), Dysoxylum gillespianum, Hernandia moerenhoutiana, Fagraea spp., Syzygium spp., and Macaranga seemannii.
+Temperatures are cooler, ranging from 10 to 20 °C. The cloud forest trees form a dense canopy about seven meters high.
+Common trees include tree ferns (Cyathea spp.), Epicharis gillespieana, Hernandia moerenhoutiana, Fagraea spp., Syzygium spp., and Macaranga seemannii.
 Leptopteris ferns and the climbers Freycinetia spp. are abundant.

+1,769 vascular plants are native to Fiji, of which 1,350 are native to moist forests.
+About 23% of Fiji's native plants are endemic.
+Fiji has one endemic plant family, Degeneriaceae, which includes two species of trees distantly related to magnolias.
+Two monotypic genera, Gillespiea and Hedstromia in family Rubiaceae, are endemic to Fiji.
+There are 24 native species of palms, mostly endemic.
+There are 10 native species of gymnosperms, including the Fijian endemics Acmopyle sahniana (Viti Levu), Dacrydium nausoriense (western Viti Levu), Podocarpus affinis (Viti Levu), Podocarpus decipiens (Viti Levu), and Podocarpus degeneri (Viti Levu and Vanua Levu).